Welcome back for another TV series review 🙂

 The actors in this show were brilliant, and I loved the actors they chose to play Elena and Mia when they were younger.
 The young Mia Warren (Tiffany Boone) was particularly talented, as she managed to imitate Mia’s mannerisms and way of speaking perfectly.

-If you fancy checking out this bestseller, you can find it on *Amazon.
-I’m so excited to try the book soon, so I’m going to pick up a copy too!
+I’m so excited to try the book soon, so I’m going to pick up a copy soon!

 Have you read this book?
 Did you enjoy the series?
 Would you like to give it a go?